-This vaccine is called Varivax®.
-It’s intended to prevent chickenpox in people who have never had it.
-It’s given only to people whose blood tests show they do not have immunity to the varicella zoster virus (VZV).
+This vaccine is intended to prevent chickenpox in people who have never had it.

-The shingles vaccine is called Zostavax®.
-It’s given to adults age 60 and older who have had chickenpox to help prevent shingles or make symptoms of shingles less severe.
+This vaccine is given to adults age 50 and older who have had chickenpox or shingles in the past to help prevent shingles or make symptoms of shingles less severe.

 If you have a weak immune system from cancer or cancer treatment, talk to your doctor about chicken pox and shingles vaccine options and whether one of these vaccines might be right for you.
 Also, tell your doctor if you know you have been exposed to chickenpox or shingles.